meshula/wrinkles/README.md

   graph of the temporal structural, decorated with the Transformation curves
   * select two nodes to see the projection operator from one to the other

+## Todo List (10/9/25)

+* [ ] Can Projection Operator go away?
+* [ ] Can the Projection Operator map get melded in with Topology, omitting both the Projection Operator and Operator Map?

 ## Todo List (11/6/24)

 * [x] add build variable for debug messages